Wonderful Smith: Radio

-He was a member of Red Skelton's radio shows in the early and mid-1940s.
+Smith was a member of Red Skelton's radio shows in the early and mid-1940s.
 Others in the cast during this time were Ozzie and Harriet Nelson.
-When Smith returned from his World War II service, he found that his role in the show had been changed, along with the program's format.
+Smith served in the U.S. Army during World War II where he worked as a disc jockey for Armed Forced Radio.
+When he left the service, he found that his role in the show had been changed, along with the program's format.
 Smith claimed racial and veterans' discrimination.
 The radio show's sponsor responded that his contract had been honored because, while his role in the show was smaller than it had been previously, he was not written out with his contract paid off.

 Television

 Smith also made numerous appearances as an extra in various television series and movies, such as the head chef in The Bold Ones: The New Doctors and a janitor in the cavernous backstage scene in This is Spinal Tap.

 Personal appearances

 Smith was a member of the "Wild" Bill Davis musical trio, which also included Davis and "Crazy Chris" Columbus.
 The group disbanded in 1956, and Smith became part of a larger group, the Swingin' Gentlemen, headed by Columbus.